cbugk/playlist-dl/README.md

 You can find directories with playlists' names under `dl` directory.

-Per each directory there is a `dl/*/uri.txt` file containing the respective URI of that playlist, and an `archive.txt` file contaning video identifiers of already downloaded videos.
-If you happen to modify downloaded files and rerun, yt-dlp will skip those videos listed within the `--download-archive` file.
+Per each playlist, there are `dl/*/uri.txt` files containing the respective URI of that playlist, and `dl/*/archive.txt` file contaning video identifiers of already downloaded videos.
+Whether or not downloaded files and present, as long as videos are listed within the archive file, yt-dlp will skip them.
+This way you can move or modify previously downloaded files.

 > Note that no metadata parameters are used here.
 For more see: https://github.com/yt-dlp/yt-dlp?tab=readme-ov-file